William MacAskill: What We Owe the Future

 MacAskill's second book, What We Owe the Future, makes the case for longtermism.
 His argument has three parts: first, future people count morally as much as the people alive today; second, the future is immense because humanity may survive for a very long time; and third, the future could be very good or very bad, and our actions could make the difference.
 The book also discusses how bad the end of humanity would be, which depends on whether the future will be good or bad and whether it is morally good for happy people to be born—a key question in population ethics.
 He concludes that the future will likely be positive on balance if humanity survives.

 Personal life

 MacAskill (born Crouch) argued that men should consider changing their last names when they get married.
 He and his now ex-wife, Amanda Askell, changed their last name to "MacAskill", her maternal grandmother's maiden name.
 MacAskill and his former wife authored articles together on topics of ethical debate before their separation in 2015 and later divorce.

-MacAskill has experienced both anxiety and depression.
-As of 2022, he lives in Oxford.
+As of 2022, MacAskill lives in Oxford.
 Out of concern for animal welfare, he is vegetarian.